akashb95/FTHD/README.md

 # Author - Akash B (March 2018).

 App to search headlines using the FT Headlines API.

-Project uses:
+Project features:
-- Bootstrap for design and layout.
+- Bootstrap for responsive design and layout.
 - Flask for server-side rendering and routing.
 - Jinja2 for templating.